mikmeu/mvdm-wordpress-barebone/README.md

-# mvdm-htmlcss-barebone
+# mvdm-wordpress-barebone
-This is a completely empty, style-free barebone HTML5/CSS-template.
+This is a completely empty, style-free barebone WordPress-template.
 Feel free to use this for future projects.
-Also check out my React/ReactRouter and WordPress barebone templates.
+Also check out my React/ReactRouter and HTML/CSS barebone templates.